Cyb3rhq/qa-system-framework/README.md

 python3 -m pip install -r requirements.txt
 ```

-Next, you have to install the `wazuh-qa-framework` in order to use it as python dependency.
+Next, you have to install the `cyb3rhq-qa-framework` in order to use it as python dependency.
 To do this, you have to install the `setup.py` file that is located in the root path of this repository.

 ```
 python3 setup.py install